pkryger/difftastic.el/README.md

-# difftastic.el - Emacs wrapper for difftastic
+# difftastic.el - Wrapper for difftastic

 ## Description

-The `difftastic` is designed to integrate [`difftastic`](https://github.com/wilfred/difftastic) into your Emacs workflow, enhancing your code review and comparison experience.
+The `difftastic` is designed to integrate [`difftastic`](https://github.com/wilfred/difftastic) - a structural diff tool - into your Emacs workflow, enhancing your code review and comparison experience.
 This package automatically displays `difftastic`'s output within Emacs using faces from your user theme, ensuring consistency with your overall coding environment.

 ## Features